playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 }
 ---

-When I engage with many engineers, they're often incredibly bright minds; capable of doing just about anything they set their minds to.
+When I engage with many engineers, they often have incredibly bright minds; capable of doing just about anything they set their minds to.
 However, most have a critical crux: Communication.

-I've seen few developers fit the communication needs of their orgs; though those that do typically raise quickly to become the leaders of their groups.
+I've seen few developers fit the communication needs of their orgs, though those that do typically raise quickly to become the leaders of their groups.
 This is either done through literally improving their productivity by unblocking themselves and others more quickly, making others feel like they're more productive because they're capable of raising their work patterns better, or more often than not both.

 Let's take a look at a number of tools in my communications toolkit that have helped me along the way.

 # The Anatomy of an Efficient Message

 There's a lot that goes into writing an effective message to your team.
-While casual conversations can to be aimlessly entertaining, placing an objective on a given piece of communication shifts the goalpost.
+While casual conversations can be aimlessly entertaining, placing an objective on a given piece of communication shifts the goalpost.

 Instead of aiming for delight, your primary goal is now to inform, enable change, and be straightforward while doing so.